 Photo Contest Reception and Exhibit

-The public is invited to attend the 2015 Photo Contest Reception on Thursday, January 28, 2016 at 6 PM, in the gallery at Hunt's Photo & Video in Melrose (located at 100 Main Street, Melrose, MA 02176-6104).
-At the reception, photographers will be presented with their awards and visitors will have a chance to meet the photographers as well as view the 2014 Photo Contest Exhibit.
-The reception is a free and open to the public; please call Essex Heritage at (978) 740-0444 to RSVP.
+The public is invited to attend the 2016 Photo Contest Reception on Wednesday, January 25, 2017 at 5 PM, in the gallery at Hunt's Photo & Video in Melrose (located at 100 Main Street, Melrose, MA 02176-6104).
+At the reception, photographers will be presented with their awards and visitors will have a chance to meet the photographers as well as view the 2016 Photo Contest Exhibit.
+The reception is a free and open to the public; please RSVP via Eventbrite Registration Page.

 Prints for the Essex National Heritage Area Photo Contest exhibits were generously provided by Hunt's Photo & Video.
 Prizes for the Photo Contest were generously contributed by Hunt's Photo & Video and the National Park Service.